 If you are following a keto diet as opposed to a low carb diet the macros for 1 serving of this casserole is: 81% fat / 14% protein / 5% carbs which I would consider this a keto casserole as well as low carb.

-This keto cauliflower gratin is very rich so a large baking dish makes a lot.
+This keto cauliflower gratin has amazing flavor but it has a very rich sauce so a large baking dish makes a lot.
 You only need a small amount to be satisfied.
 This will be great for the fall and winter months.
 It’s pure comfort food if you are on a low carb diet and even if you are not.

-We ate it as a cheesy side dish with a nice pork roast and it was the perfect.
+We ate it as a cheesy low carb side dish with a nice pork roast and it was the perfect comfort food.
 So I would recommend eating this with just about any meat main dish.

 Here is the nutritional information per serving: calories 280